Tuvaijuittuq Marine Protected Area (MPA)

 - Last Ice Area (term used by the World Wildlife Fund to describe areas of the Arctic where ice is still present year-round).

 - Oceans North (Oceans North supports made-in-the-Arctic solutions through partnerships with Indigenous organizations and Northern communities).

 - Polar Knowledge Canada (created in 2015 in order to improve economic opportunities, environmental stewardship and the quality of life of its residents and all other Canadians, and strengthen Canada’s Arctic leadership in the Arctic).

-As per subsection 35.1 (4) of the Oceans Act, Fisheries and Oceans Canada will publish a report on the designation of the Tuvaijuittuq MPA.
-This report will:
+The ministerial order and the regulatory impact analysis statement for Tuvaijuittuq MPA was published in Canada Gazette, Part II on August 21, 2019.
+As per subsection 35.1 (4) of the Oceans Act, Fisheries and Oceans Canada is publishing a report on the designation of the Tuvaijuittuq MPA.
+This report:

-- Indicate the area of the sea that is designated
+- Indicates the area of the sea that is designated

-- Summarize the consultations undertaken prior to the designation of the MPA
+- Summarizes the consultations undertaken prior to the designation of the MPA

-- Summarize the environmental, social, cultural or economic information that was gathered and considered in making the MPA.
+- Summarizes the environmental, social, cultural or economic information that was gathered and considered in making the MPA.

 - Date modified: